- NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change.

 Addressing Current Challenges

 Barriers to health for people in Texas include high and increasing rates of uninsurance, disparities in health status by demographics, inadequate access to care in the rural and frontier regions, and high and growing healthcare costs (Kaiser et al., 2021; Shi & Singh, 2020).
+Such challenges instigate worse health, higher prevalence of preventable diseases, and financial burdens on individuals and the state government.

-This leads to the violation of the patients’ rights given access to optimal healthcare by receiving care only when the situation worsens, seeking unnecessary emergency care, and facing monetary challenges due to medical costs.
+Many of these problems stem from Texas’s current fragmented healthcare system, which consists of many private insurance companies, Medicaid, and a relatively limited available safety net.
+This leads to violating the patients’ rights to access optimal healthcare by receiving care only when the situation worsens, seeking unnecessary emergency care, and facing monetary challenges due to medical costs.

 The advantages of the Universal Health Coverage (UHC)